yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 Note that when upgrading the contracts, you must also:

-1. re-generate the Go smart contract bindings:
+1. Re-generate the Go smart contract bindings:

     ```bash
     make bindings